Cost of living in focus as Australia's election race hits final stretch

 ABC election analyst Antony Green said unlike the previous election, Palmer's advertising blitz hadn't singled out Labor for attack, which could impact preference flows and the result.

-Election rules were changed on Friday to allow all voters who tested positive for COVID-19 to vote by telephone, removing a cut-off of Wednesday.
+Election rules were changed on Friday to allow all voters who tested positive for COVID-19 to vote by telephone.

 More than 6.5 million pre-poll or postal votes were already cast out of 17 million eligible voters in Australia's compulsory voting system.